awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

    You should see `fs.protected_hardlinks = 1` and `fs.protected_symlinks = 1`\.

 1. Your Raspberry Pi should now be ready for AWS Greengrass\.
-To ensure that you have all of the dependencies required for AWS Greengrass, download the AWS Greengrass dependency checker `.zip` file from the [GitHub repository](https://github.com/aws-samples/aws-greengrass-samples) and run it on the Pi as follows:
+To ensure that you have all of the dependencies required for AWS Greengrass, download the AWS Greengrass dependency checker from the [GitHub repository](https://github.com/aws-samples/aws-greengrass-samples) and run it on the Pi as follows:

    ```
    cd /home/pi/Downloads
    git clone https://github.com/aws-samples/aws-greengrass-samples.git
    cd aws-greengrass-samples
-   cd greengrass-dependency-checker-GGCv1.5.0
+   cd greengrass-dependency-checker-GGCv1.6.0
    sudo modprobe configs
    sudo ./check_ggc_dependencies | more
    ```